Explore our interactive decarbonization map and live environmental dashboard.

 Advocacy8 min

-Policy Watch: State-Level Climate Legislation to Follow in 2026
+State Climate Legislation to Watch in 2026

 2026 is shaping up to be a pivotal year for state-level climate policy.
 Here are the bills and regulatory actions that will have the greatest impact on communities like ours.